PapitomasterDeveloper/html-handbook/4-The-document-heading.md

 There is something pretty important to know about this tag.

-Sometimes this tag is used at the bottom  <!-- just before the closing </body>? --> of the page.
+Sometimes this tag is used at the bottom of the page, just before the closing `</body>` tag.
 Why?
 For performance reasons.

 Loading scripts by default blocks the rendering of the page until the script is parsed and loaded.